 If your child is under 3, unfamiliar with separation, or simply likes to start things slowly, our Integration Program is for you!

-Upon activation, new families will find the child(ren)’s 3 integration hours in the account ready to be booked, and we recommend using them one at a time, over the course of a week, or up to 10 days.
+Upon request, new families will find the child(ren)’s 3 integration hours in the account ready to be booked, one at a time, over the course of a week, or up to 10 days.

 These practice sessions prepare children for what they will experience when they stay for a longer visit.
 Including saying goodbye.
 And being picked up!